dgroomes/java-columnar-query-engine/README.md

     from a solid set of regression tests against an API that I'm also happy enough with (no need to change the API for now!) then the refactoring process will be safe/fun and then I come back and implement this task.
 I need to pay off this tech debt (it was a good debt).
-* [ ] Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
+* [ ] (cosmetic) Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
-* [ ] Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which
-      uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
+* [ ] (stretch) Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.
-* [ ] Consider creating performance benchmarks.
+* [ ] (stretch) Consider creating performance benchmarks.
 Consider using [Java MicroBenchmark Harness](https://github.com/openjdk/jmh)..
   Be careful with the benchmarks.
 Don't draw overly broad conclusions.
-* [ ] Consider splitting apart a query verifier from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
+* [ ] (stretch) Consider splitting apart a query verifier from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
 I'm already finding that there is too much verification logic in the engine code which I'd rather be used just for execution.
 * [ ] Consider modelling a `Column` API so that the backing datastore can be swapped out.
 For example, I'm starting with simple arrays but I want to use compressed data structures using something like JavaFastPFOR and I might want to use the foreign memory API if I figure out that that's the best way to ensure that the data is laid out compactly (plus I want to learn the API).
-* [ ] Generic type parameters should work on the 'match' method.
+* [ ] SKIP (I agree with my comment in this item: I'm not sure I'm going to sub-type Table.)
+Generic type parameters should work on the 'match' method.
 It takes a table and returns table of the exact same type.
 Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
 I mean maybe.
 * [ ] Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
 There should be a query type that allows multiple criteria of multiple types (e.g. string and int).